scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d-other-applications.md

 version here is Jenkins var and `cronjob/api-non-regression` is Cronjob metadata.name.

 Here we think we  override the job entrypoint as per [part d](6-use-linux-nameserver-part-d.md#kubernetes-link).
-It would be the case if it was a normal job but here we use `--from` and it results to a noops.
+It would be the case if it was a normal job but here we use `--from` and it results to a no-ops.
 This was explained here [part d: actually when we create a Job from a CronJob the command is ignored](6-use-linux-nameserver-part-d.md#but-actually-when-we-create-a-job-from-a-cronjob-the-command-is-ignored).

 We can also do as a proof